kyma-project/community/guidelines/content-guidelines/10-docs-preview.md

 This feature is enabled on these Kyma repositories:

-- [`kyma`](https://github.com/kyma-project/kyma/tree/master/docs) for changes in the `/docs` folder that contains sources of the official Kyma documentation rendered in the [**Docs**](https://kyma-project.io/docs/) view.
+- [`kyma`](https://github.com/kyma-project/kyma) for changes in the `/docs` folder that contains sources of the official Kyma documentation rendered in the [**Docs**](https://kyma-project.io/docs/) view.

+- [`cli`](https://github.com/kyma-project/cli) for changes in the `/docs` folder that contains sources of the official Kyma CLI documentation rendered in the [**Docs**](https://kyma-project.io/docs/cli) view under `/cli` sub view.

+- [`control-plane`](https://github.com/kyma-project/control-plane) for changes in the `/docs` folder that contains sources of the official Kyma Control Plane documentation rendered in the [**Docs**](https://kyma-project.io/docs/cli) view under `/control-plane` sub view.

 - [`community`](https://github.com/kyma-project/community) for changes rendered in the [**Community**](https://kyma-project.io/community/) view.

 - [`website`](https://github.com/kyma-project/website) for changes rendered on the [landing page](https://kyma-project.io/) and in the [**Blog**](https://kyma-project.io/blog/) view.

-Previews are built for PRs containing changes made to any file within these repositories for both successful and failed builds.
-The only exception is the `kyma` repository where Netlify only builds previews for changes in the `/docs` folder and publishes notifications only for successful builds on such PRs.
+Previews are built for PRs containing changes made to mentioned paths within these repositories for both successful and failed builds.
+The only exception is the `kyma` repository.
+[Netlify](https://www.netlify.com/) publishes notifications only for successful builds on such PRs.

 ## Access previews